eli-xciv/Remarkable-SDK-Containers/README.md

 ```

 This should give you a `bash` shell within the container.
-The container should also drop you to your softare directory.
+The container should also drop you to your software/development directory.

 You can then compile your software using the remarkable SDK.
 ```